laconiajs/website/docs/api/event.md

 ### `S3Event.getText()`

-Retrieves the object from the S3 bucket that has triggered the Lambda and parses it into a string.
+Retrieves the object from the S3 bucket that has triggered the Lambda, and parses it into a string.